 - Length of credit history: Having a long credit history shows you’re experienced and able to handle credit.
 This is why it’s usually a good idea to keep accounts open even if you’re not using them.

-- New credit: Whenever you apply for a new credit account — such as a loan or credit card — it can temporarily impact your credit.
+- New credit: Whenever you apply for a new credit account — such as a loan or credit card — it can temporarily affect your credit.
 Opening multiple accounts in a short period of time can make you seem like more of a risk to lenders.

-- Credit mix: Having a diverse portfolio of credit accounts — including both installment loans as well as revolving credit — is another way to show lenders that you can reasonably manage multiple kinds of debt.
+- Credit mix: Having a diverse portfolio of credit accounts — including both installment loans as well as revolving credit — is another way to show lenders that you can manage multiple kinds of debt.

 Learn More: How to Get a Personal Loan